gavinhoward/bc/manuals/development.md

 the `bc` parser.
 However, they do not have to be stored on a stack because their stack is implicit from the recursion that expression parsing uses.

+### Functions

+Functions, in `bc`, are data structures that contain the bytecode and data produced by the parsers.
+Functions are what the `BcProgram` program executes.

+#### Main and Read Functions

+There are two functions that always exist, which I call the "main" and "read" functions.

+The "main" function is the function in which any code and data outside other functions is put.
+Basically, it is the function where the scripting code ends up.

+The "read" function is the function that is reset and parsed every time a call to the `read()` builtin function happens.

+#### `dc` Strings

+In `dc`, strings can be executed, and since there are no actual "functions" in `dc`, strings are handled as functions.
+In fact, they are effectively translated into functions by parsing.

+##### Tail Calls

+Since strings in `dc` are functions, and the fact that `dc` has no native loops, such loops are implemented in `dc` code using strings with conditional execution commands at the end of strings.

+When such conditional execution, or even unconditional execution, commands are the very last commands in a string, then `dc` can perform a [tail call][202].

+This is done by recording the fact that a tail call happened, done by incrementing an integer on a stack.
+When a string is executed *without* a tail call, a new entry is pushed onto the stack with the integer `1`.

+When a string finally quits that followed tail calls, its stack entry is popped, eliminating all of those tail calls.

+Why perform tail calls?
+Because otherwise, `dc` would be subject to the same thing that plagues [functional programming languages][203]: stack overflow.
+In `dc`'s case, that would manifest itself as a growing [heap][204], because the execution stack is stored on the heap, until a fatal allocation failure would occur.

+#### Execution

+TODO

+* Bytecode.
+* Stack machine.
+* `stack` vs. `results`.
+* `BcInstPtr` for marking where execution is.
+* Variables are arrays, in order to push arguments on them and to implement autos.
+* Arrays are arrays as well.

+##### Bytecode

+TODO

+###### Bytecode Indices

+TODO

+##### Variables

+TODO

+##### Arrays

+TODO

+###### Array References

+TODO

 ### Callbacks

 There are many places in `bc` and `dc` where function pointers are used: